thephpleague/period/docs/5.0/chart/labels.md

 # Generating interval labels

-By default you are required to provide a label for each item present in a `Dataset` object.
+By default, you are required to provide a label for each item present in a `Dataset` object.
 The package provides a `League\Period\Chart\LabelGenerator` interface that ease generating labels for stroking.

 A `LabelGenerator` implementing class is needed for the `Dataset::fromItems` named constructor, to create a new instance from a collection of `Period` and/or `Sequence` objects;